jboetticher/reach-supplychain/README.md

 ## Usage
 To run the program, you must have the installation requirements of Reach.
 Please learn more about reach dependencies [here](https://docs.reach.sh/tut-1.html).
 Once you have the installation requirements of Reach, run `./reach react`.
-This will run the program on your local device.
-Please be careful about which network you work on.
+The program is currently configured to work on the Algorand TestNet, and only with
+Algosigner.
+Please install Algosigner and create a TestNet wallet if you haven't already.

 ## Branches
 There are two branches in this project, main and compiler-issue-workaround.